DigiBP/25DIGIBP4/README.md

 - **Lack of Workflow Automation**
   The absence of automated decision-making especially in terms of checking the availability of ordered goods leads to unnecessary workload and time losses.

-# 🎯 Goal
+# 🎯 Goal and Vision

 Our goal is to transform the current process by introducing a partial automation that will lead to removing a substantial part of the workflow within Customer Service, specifically the need to carry out goods availability check manually while reducing the chance of possible human erros.
-Another improvement is the elimination of manual  coomunication
+By achieving this partial automation, we will save time for parties involved that can be dedicated on continuos improvement elsewhere.
+Our Vision is not not only deliver a partial automation but also improve customer experience by introducing a way for customers to check the order status or ask for instructions on how to place and order.

 # 📦 AS-IS Process
 * https://github.com/DigiBP/25DIGIBP4/blob/main/order_to_shipping_as-is_23_05.bpmn

-This order-to-shipping process can be broken down into two main parts: (1) processing incoming POs and performing a goods availability and (2) preparing goods for shipment. as described, the first part involves several user tasks all of which involve non-automated workflow. (see tasks highlighted in green).
+This order-to-shipping process can be broken down into two main parts: (1) processing incoming POs and performing a goods availability (see tasks highlighted in green) and (2) preparing goods for shipment.
+The first part involves several user tasks within customer service all of which involve non-automated workflow and manual communication.
+First, an incoming PO is processed by

 ![As-Is Process Part 1](https://github.com/DigiBP/25DIGIBP4/blob/main/as-is%20process%20part%201.png?raw=true)